 Review of applications will begin January 5, 2021 and continue until the position is filled.
 Applications should be submitted electronically through Interfolio and consist of a letter of application outlining qualifications, experience, research and teaching, a curriculum vitae, a writing sample, teaching evaluations (if available), a sample proposed syllabus, and the names and e-mail addresses of three potential referees.
-Correspondence should be addressed to Dr. Vania Smith-Oka, Director of the Reilly Center Program in Medicine and the Liberal Arts.
+Correspondence should be addressed to Dr. Vania Smith-Oka, Director of the Reilly Center Program in Health, Humanities, and Society.

 Equal Employment Opportunity Statement

 The University of Notre Dame seeks to attract, develop, and retain the highest quality faculty, staff and administration.
 The University is an Equal Opportunity Employer, and is committed to building a culturally diverse workplace.
 We strongly encourage applications from female and minority candidates and those candidates attracted to a university with a Catholic identity.
 Moreover, Notre Dame prohibits discrimination against veterans or disabled qualified individuals, and requires affirmative action by covered contractors to employ and advance veterans and qualified individuals with disabilities in compliance with 41 CFR 60-741.5(a) and 41 CFR 60-300.5(a).